Goalkeeper Mat Ryan

 - Weight 82kg

 - Born Plumpton

-Debut: 05/12/12 v North Korea
+Debut: 05/12/2012 v North Korea

 Beginning his career with the Central Coast Mariners in 2010, Ryan spent three years with the club winning significant plaudits including the Joe Marston Medal in a losing Grand Final and A-League Young Footballer of the Year for the 2010/11 and 2011/12 seasons.
-Ryan also was a vital member of the Mariners 2013 Grand Final victory.
+Ryan was also a vital member of the Mariners 2013 Grand Final victory.

-Best Socceroos moment
+Best Socceroos moment:

-Ryan’s performances during the Asian Cup saw him win the Golden Glove as best goalkeeper of the tournament.
+Ryan’s performances during the 2015 Asian Cup saw him win the Golden Glove as best goalkeeper of the tournament.

 Ryan began his career at Central Coast Mariners making 80 A-League appearances.
 Ryan was a star for the club winning the PFA Harry Kewell Medal, 2012/13 A-League Championship, Joe Marston Medal for man of the match in the losing 2010/11 Grand Final and twice being named A-League Young Footballer of the Year.

 ‘I’m here in La Liga to win’: Mat Ryan hungry for success with Real Sociedad